 Talisker Distillery is the oldest working distillery on the Island, located next to Loch Harport - producing its own single malt scotch whisky which Robert Louis Stevenson referred to as: "The King o'drinks and I conceive it."
 The island's Torabhaig Distillery has been fully operational since 2017, situated in a restored 19th century farmstead, producing a 'well-tempered peated whisky'.

 Raasay is a small Hebridean island, just a short 25-minute ferry ride from Skye, and home to Raasay Hebridean Distillers.
 Their ethos is to produce, mature, bottle and market every drop of spirit from the island, a spirit that's inspired by the older styles of Hebridean malts.

-The Isle of Harris Distillery on the Outer Hebrides is well known for its distinctive gin, and with their forthcoming single malt whisky 'The Hearach', they've revived whisky making on the island after a 170-year hiatus.
+The Isle of Harris Distillery on the Outer Hebrides is well known for its distinctive gin, their highly anticipated single malt whisky launched in September 2023 'The Hearach' , they've revived whisky making on the island after a 170-year hiatus.

 Abhainn Dearg Distillery on the Isle of Lewis was the first whisky distillery on the Outer Hebrides in 200 years.
 Its focus was to produce a single malt scotch whisky of Outer Hebridean origin, reflecting the people and the region its produced in.
 It later released its first single malt in 2011.

 The west coast is a dream destination for any whisky - or gin - fan.
 Taking the ferry from one island to another at your own pace, allows you to build your own island-hopping itinerary, enjoying the the distilleries, and their thoughtfully produced drams, as your travel.
 Check with each one you plan to visit, prior to travelling to make sure you're aware of any restrictions and requirement to book.